 Businesses are both affected by, and rely upon, these biodiversity and ecosystem services, regardless of organization size, location and sector (see side box).
 This is more obvious for some, less so for others.
 There are some industries whose profitability depends directly on the health of ecosystems, for example forestry, fishing, agriculture and ecotourism.
 Other sectors have a direct impact on ecosystems and biodiversity through their operations, such as mining, construction and energy.
 For companies in these areas, a good track record on sustainability management is crucial for them to be able to obtain operating licenses and to maintain good relationships with stakeholders (i.e. local communities and NGOs).
 Other industries, such as cosmetics and pharmaceuticals, also depend on biological material and genetic resources in the creation and manufacture of their products.
 Many firms find inspiration in biological systems when they are designing new products, and all companies, in all sectors, rely upon the various ecosystem services provided free of charge by natural systems around the world.
 Even the financial sector is exposed to risks caused by biodiversity loss.
 This is due to insurance claims and poor (or negative) returns on investments caused by natural and man-made disasters, made worse through environmental degradation.
 The financial sector can also have a major impact through project financing and the creation of new environmental markets, such as payment for ecosystem services, biodiversity offsets and REDD+

 Because of this reliance, disruptions or degradation of biodiversity and ecosystems can have severe impacts upon supply chains, and consequently on your business model, even if it seems to be unrelated to your direct area of concern.
 Short-term disruptions can be expensive, long-term degradation leading to permanent damage of supply can be catastrophic, resulting in significant long-term economic dislocation, loss of market share and even complete failure of the business model.
-The following video provides a corporate perspective about business and the value of nature.

 The Economics of Ecosystems and Biodiversity (TEEB)